 Inflation Rate in Thailand averaged 3.89 percent from 1977 until 2022, reaching an all time high of 24.56 percent in June of 1980 and a record low of -4.38 percent in July of 2009.
 This page provides the latest reported value for - Thailand Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Thailand Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on July of 2022.

-Inflation Rate in Thailand is expected to be 1.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Thailand to stand at 1.20 in 12 months time.
-In the long-term, the Thailand Inflation Rate is projected to trend around 2.20 percent in 2020, according to our econometric models.
+Inflation Rate in Thailand is expected to be 5.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Thailand Inflation Rate is projected to trend around 2.80 percent in 2023 and 3.00 percent in 2024, according to our econometric models.